Suspension and Subsistence Allowance Guidelines

 A person shall be deemed to have been placed under suspension by an order of the appointing authority:

-(a) with effect from the date of his detention if he is detained in custody, whether on a criminal charge or otherwise, for a period exceeding forty-eight hours;
+(a) with effect from the date of their detention if they are detained in custody, whether on a criminal charge or otherwise, for a period exceeding forty-eight hours;

-(b) with effect from the date of his conviction if, in the event of a conviction for an offense, he is sentenced to a term of imprisonment exceeding forty-eight hours and is not forthwith dismissed or removed or compulsorily retired consequent to such conviction.
+(b) with effect from the date of their conviction if, in the event of a conviction for an offense, they are sentenced to a term of imprisonment exceeding forty-eight hours and are not immediately dismissed, removed, or compulsorily retired consequent to such conviction.

-An suspended employee will not lose employment until he is convicted by the court of law or terminated or dismissed from service.
-Until the completion of your case, you are eligible for subsistence allowance.
-However, it also depends on the decision of the appointing or disciplinary authority regarding the release of Subsistence Allowance during the period of suspension because the appointing authority can stop the payment of subsistence allowance if any Charge Sheet has been drawn by the Police Authority against the employee.
+A suspended employee will not lose employment until they are convicted by the court of law or terminated or dismissed from service.
+Until the completion of the case, they are eligible for subsistence allowance.
+However, it also depends on the decision of the appointing or disciplinary authority regarding the release of subsistence allowance during the period of suspension because the appointing authority can stop the payment of subsistence allowance if any charge sheet has been drawn by the police authority against the employee.

-If a criminal case is pursued against a workman and he is kept in prison as an undertrial, in such case, whether subsistence allowance is payable or not payable.
-(Rules specify that he is deemed suspended if he is kept for more than 48 hours in custody).
+If a criminal case is pursued against a workman and they are kept in prison as an undertrial, in such a case, whether subsistence allowance is payable or not is determined by the rules that specify they are deemed suspended if kept for more than 48 hours in custody.

 Regards,